pnathan/pp-toml/README.md

 request fixing them.

-* Also of note is that at present I am not enforcing array homogenaity.
+* Also of note is that at present I am not enforcing array homogeneity.
 Partly this is because of Postel's dictum, but partly because it might be more convient to have heterogenous lists.
 I may add a *strict* mode which throws errors here.